lmarkus/Kraken_Example_Shopping_Cart/README.md

 ##Integrating with PayPal
 We'll be using PayPal's [REST SDK for Node](https://github.com/paypal/rest-api-sdk-nodejs) to give our cart the ability to actually charge the customer.
 Please read through the documentation to understand how this API works.
-We will be connecting to PayPAl's sandbox environment, so this API call will not result in credit cards being charged.
+We will be connecting to PayPal's sandbox environment, so this API call will not result in credit cards being charged.
 We recommend that you use a [randomly generated](http://www.darkcoding.net/credit-card-numbers/) credit card number for testing.
 Simply use any expiration date in the future.

 First, let's install the SDK, and save it in our `package.json` file: